How it works

 Check deposit progress by querying the settlement:Timeout behavior

-Every settlement has atimeout_at deadline.
-If all deposits are not received by this time:
+Every settlement has atimeout_at deadline, enforced by the contract itself.
+If all deposits are not received strictly before it:

 Fees

-If the platform has a fee agreement configured, fees are included in the on-chain leg registration asFeeSpec entries.
-The escrow contract deducts fees during execution and transfers them to the configured recipients.
-See Smart Contracts - KeystoneEscrow for details on how fees work at the contract level.
+If the environment has fees configured, they are included in the on-chain leg registration asFeeSpec entries.
+The contract collects fees at execution and transfers them to the configured recipient.
+See KeystoneSettlement for details on how fees work at the contract level.

 Token standards